Basking shark: Reproduction

 Basking sharks are ovoviviparous: the developing embryos first rely on a yolk sac, with no placental connection.
 Their seemingly useless teeth may play a role before birth in helping them feed on the mother's unfertilized ova (a behaviour known as oophagy).
 In females, only the right ovary appears to function, and it is currently unknown why only one of the organs seems to function.

 Gestation is thought to span over a year (perhaps two to three years), with a small, though unknown, number of young born fully developed at 1.5–2 m.
 Only one pregnant female is known to have been caught; she was carrying six unborn young.

 Mating is thought to occur in early summer, and birthing in late summer, following the female's movement into shallow waters.

 The age of maturity is thought to be between the ages of six and 13 and at a length of 4.6–6 m.
 Breeding frequency is thought to be two to four years.

 The exact lifespan of the basking shark is unknown, but experts estimate it to be about 50 years.
+The generation cycle is estimated to be 22-34 years.

 Conservation

 Aside from direct catches, by-catches in trawl nets have been one of several threats to basking sharks.
 In New Zealand, basking sharks had been abundant historically; however, after the mass by-catches recorded in the 1990s and 2000s, confirmations of the species became very scarce.
 Management plans have been declared to promote effective conservation.
-In June 2018 the Department of Conservation classified the basking shark as "Threatened - Nationally Vulnerable" under the New Zealand Threat Classification System.
+In June 2018, the Department of Conservation classified the basking shark as "Threatened - Nationally Vulnerable" under the New Zealand Threat Classification System.

 The eastern north Pacific Ocean population is a U.S. National Marine Fisheries Service species of concern, one of those species about which the U.S. Government's National Oceanic and Atmospheric Administration has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the U.S. Endangered Species Act (ESA).

 The IUCN Red List indicates this as an endangered species.

 The endangered aspect of this shark was publicized in 2005 with a postage stamp issued by Guernsey Post.